bozsahin/ccglab-models/noqnoc/readme.md

 There are two ways to replicate the experiment.

-I. Doing is using the test suite provided.
+I. Doing it using the test suite provided:
   After getting into ccglab, do
   1. (load "testsuite.lisp")
   2. (test-noqnoc)